-There are conspicuous temporal patterns of kittiwake productivity at many colonies during the past 17 years Productivity at colonies in PWS and at Gull Island has varied in tandem, with peaks and valleys at about 5-year intervals high productivity in the mid- to late 1980s, low in the early 1990s, and higher again after 1995 For most of the record, from the early 1980s through the mid-1990s, this pattern was opposite that at Chiniak Bay on Kodiak Island, where productivity peaked in the early 1990s while it bottomed-out in PWS and at Gull Island Productivity at the three locations tended to track together during the latter half of the 1990s

-Kittiwake productivity and population trends in PWS are well-correlated before 1991 and since 1991, but the sign (positive or negative) of the relationship differs Before 1991, high productivity was associated with low numbers of birds at the colonies, but since 1991, the relationship has been opposite.
+There are conspicuous temporal patterns of kittiwake productivity at many colonies during the past seventeen years Productivity at colonies in PWS and at Gull Island has varied in tandem, with peaks and valleys at about 5-year intervals high productivity in the mid- to late 1980s, low in the early 1990s, and higher again after 1995 For most of the record, from the early 1980s through the mid-1990s, this pattern was opposite that at Chiniak Bay on Kodiak Island, where productivity peaked in the early 1990s while it bottomed-out in PWS and at Gull Island Productivity at the three locations tended to track together during the latter half of the 1990s differs Before 1991, high productivity was associated with low numbers of birds at the colonies, but since 1991, the relationship has been opposite.
 A similar switch occurred at about the same time in the relationship between kittiwake productivity in PWS and the abundance of age-1 herring.
 Such differences in sign and behavior of relationships before and after the 1989-to-1990 regime shift have been pointed out for kittiwakes in the Bering Sea and for various other ecosystem components of the North Pacific.
 It has been suggested that the differences reflect fundamental changes in ecosystem processes (Springer 1998, Welch et al. 1998, Hare and Mantua 2000)